How We Used HotJar To Turn A Shopify Store Into A $4k Per Day Recurring Revenue Stream

 Guys, this can happen to your business.
 It can be in anybody’s business.
 Chances are, if your store is not performing, it’s not because it’s necessarily a bad store or it may not be because your ads are bad.
 It just maybe that you haven’t focused enough on really dialing in the small little details that can each combine together to create a big lift for your business, and ultimately a big hit and boost to your profit margin.

 All right, guys.
 I’m about to pull into the office.
 That was a ramble today, but I just wanted to talk about it because it was exciting, it’s fun.
-I think you’ll get a lot out of it if you actually implement and just try specifically Hotjar.
-If you’ve every used Hotjar, just try that and then segment by ages.
+I think you’ll get a lot out of it if you actually implement and just try specifically Hotjar in Shopify.
+If you’ve every used Hotjar shopify, just try that and then segment by ages.
 Again, the big takeaway here is don’t try to multitask your businesses.
 Focus on one at a time, get each one rocking, and then you can make it kick ass.
 All right, guys.
 Talk to you later.
 Bye.